CephalofairGames/bnb-rules/index.md

 After all start-of-round effects are applied, select two ability cards from your hand to play this round.
 Of the two cards, one should be selected as the initiative card.
 The initiative value at the center of that card will determine your position in the initiative order (see [p.11](#page_11)).

 Alternatively, if you have at least two cards in your hand and/or discard pile, you can instead declare a long rest at this time (see [p.27](#page_27)).
-You will perform your long rest on initiative 99 as your entire turn for the round and will not play any cards.
+You will perform your long rest on initiative 99 as your entire turn for the round and will not select or play any cards.

 ---